lewiskirori/spotsonic/README.md

 # SpotSonic

-Welcome to SpotSonic - Your Music for all tastes!
+Welcome to SpotSonic - Your music for all tastes!

 ## Overview